dpapavas/gamma/README.md

 geometry.
 Although in terms of construction it is not really a compiler, its function nevertheless is to transform code, written in one of the supported languages, into geometry, which can be output in one of the supported formats.
-Currently, it supports two language frontends, Scheme (through [Chibi-Scheme](https://github.com/ashinn/chibi-scheme)) and [Lua](https://www.lua.org/) and a rich set of operations on both polygons and polyhedra, including:
+Currently, it supports two language front ends, Scheme (through [Chibi-Scheme](https://github.com/ashinn/chibi-scheme)) and [Lua](https://www.lua.org/) and a rich set of operations on both polygons and polyhedra, including: